By Marcus Braybrooke

 Soon even bigger problems than religious freedom were looming.
 “Liberal Christianity: the World’s Need” was the theme of the 1937 Oxford Congress.
 But war once again made any activity impossible.
 When the IARF secretariat re-opened after the liberation of Holland, it concentrated on relief work.
 It was not until 1949 that the 13th Congress convened in Amsterdam.
 Participants affirmed that they stood for “Religion against secularism; Tolerance against bigotry; Liberty against arbitrary authority; Reason against blind emotionalism; Individual responsibility against regimenting states and the Ethics of Jesus not the ethics of the jungle.”

-Congresses in the fifties focussed on world problems and were a chance for members of liberal churches on both sides of the Iron Curtain to meet.
+The 31st IARF World Congress in Budapest, Hungary, in 2002.
+Photo: IARFCongresses in the fifties focussed on world problems and were a chance for members of liberal churches on both sides of the Iron Curtain to meet.
 By the sixties IARF was actively seeking to work with ‘representatives of world religions’ to address those problems.
-Jews and Roman Catholics attended the 1966 London Congress, and the imam of the Woking Mosque spoke to participants.
+Jews and Roman Catholics attended the 1966 London Congress, and the imamof the Woking Mosque spoke to participants.
 Three years later the Japanese Konko Church of Izuo and Rissho Kosei-kai joined and were soon followed by the Tsubaki Grand Shrine.

 By the seventies, with Diether Gehrmann as full-time secretary, IARF was becoming world-wide and increasingly inter-religious.
 The first conference in Africa was held at Lagos in 1973, and study tours to Japan and India, with home visits, have provided good opportunities to make new friends.